ABOUT

 - Dance Informa

-Emma is dance and theatre performer, choreographer, movement director,
+Emma is a dance and theatre performer, maker, choreographer, movement director,

-and educator living and working in Sydney, Australia.
+and educator living and working in Warrane, Sydney, Australia.
 Her practice is rooted in

 contemporary dance and theatre, blending humour with highly physical movement,

-and is shaped by her nomadic upbringing across regional Queensland and New
+and is shaped by her nomadic youth across regional Queensland, ACT, WA and New

 South Wales.
 Drawing from her working-class and regional upbringing, Emma uses